mangrovedao/mangrove-archive/bots/cleaning-bot-naive/Mangrove-js-API-notes.md

 My guess it that `ethers` is trying to resolve some string.
 Maybe the empty string, as `config()` attempts to call `MangroveContract` with empty strings for `base` and `quote` ?

-> ⚠️ Maybe the `config()` method without parameters should only return the global parameters?
+> ⚠️ Maybe the `config()` method without parameters should only read and return the global parameters?

 I tried changing the implementation to do just that: